FRRouting/frr/doc/user/pathd.rst

    Delete or specify a segment in a segment list definition.

-.. clicmd:: [no] policy color COLOR endpoint ENDPOINT
+.. clicmd:: policy color COLOR endpoint ENDPOINT

    Delete or start a policy definition.